apache/fluo-yarn/README.md

 ## Set up your Fluo application

-Before you can launch a Fluo application in YARN, you should follow Fluo's [install instructions][install] to install Fluo and initialize a Fluo application.
+Before you can launch a Fluo application in YARN, you should follow Fluo's [install] and [application] instructions to install Fluo and initialize a Fluo application.
 After your application has been initialized, follow the insructions below to install the Fluo YARN launcher and run your application in YARN.
 Avoid using the `fluo` command to start local oracle and worker processes if you are running in YARN.